Incubation

 • Correct oxygen and carbon dioxide concentrations controlled by ventilation

-• Turning of fertile eggs by approximately 90 degrees several times per day by manual or automatic means.
+• Turning of the fertile eggs by approximately 90 degrees several times per day by manual or automatic means.

 Incubation Temperature Range and Variation